- There are five species of snake that can leap from branch to branch, appearing to fly through the air.

 - It’s actually possible for a snake’s eyes to change color!
 This is a sign that it is getting ready to shed its skin.

-- Tongue flicks that are slow and deliberate indicate a snake is surveying its surroundings, whereas quick flicks of the tongue can signal its attention has been grabbed, possibly by a rodent or other moving thing.
+- Tongue flicks that are slow and deliberate indicate a snake is surveying its surroundings.
+In contrast, quick flicks of the tongue can signal its attention has been grabbed, possibly by a rodent or other moving thing.

 - If a snake opens its mouth really wide, appearing to “yawn,” it’s actually trying to gather air particles to smell.